RobSmyth/Git2SemVer.MSBuild.Fork/docs/Usage/Workflow.md

 ## Workflow

-> [!TIP]
-> Semantic versioning conveys meaning about underlying code and what has been modified to those who consume releases.
-> What is "a release" needs to target on user/consumer that will benefit from knowing if the build has breaking changes, features, or only fixes.
->
-> That user may be an internal customer (such as a testing team or other teams) or external users like the devlopment community consuming open source projects.
-> Often marketing are focused on a product MVP and use driven naming versioning.
->
-> Product naming and versioning is often best separated from software versioning.

 ### The workflow starting point

 If the Git code repository does not have any release tags it is assumed that the project has not yet made a release.